 Introduction to desktop multimedia as it relates to dance creation, education, production, and research.
 Lecture, lab.
+General Studies: N3.

-Preparation in the performance and comprehension of professional level modern dance technique.
+DAN 434 Technique and Theory of Modern Dance.
+(3) F, S Preparation in the performance and comprehension of professionallevel modern dance technique.
+6 hours weekly, May be repeated for level modern dance technique.
 6 hours weekly.
 May be repeated for credit.
 Placement audition required.